.NET HELP

 Share:

 In C# programming, efficient null value handling is a common challenge.
 Enter the Double Question Mark Operator (??), a powerful feature designed to streamline the Null Coalescing Operator.
 New developers often come up with a question mark at what this Double Question Mark Operator means.
-Check this link for further precise answers: https://stackoverflow.com/questions/446835/what-do-two-question-marks-together-mean-in-c
+Check this source for further precise answers: Understanding Two Question Marks in C#

 In this article, we'll dig deep into the complexities of the C# Double Question Mark Operator, exploring its functionality, use cases, and how it transforms the way developers approach null values in their code.